Mounam Pesiyadhe: Soundtrack

-The soundtrack was composed by Yuvan Shankar Raja and released on 6 October 2002.
-It features 8 tracks overall with lyrics penned by Vaali, Kamakodiyan, Snehan, Puthuvai Nambi and director Ameer himself.
-The soundtrack, upon release, was very much appreciated and became very successful.
-Yuvan Shankar Raja himself claimed the album to be "the best he ever created since he became music director" till then.
+The soundtrack was composed by Yuvan Shankar Raja and was released on 6 October 2002.
+Upon release, it was very much appreciated and became very successful.
+Yuvan himself claimed the album to be "the best he ever created since he became music director" till then.

 Reception

 Malathi Rangarajan of The Hindu wrote that Ameer "has introduced an element of suspense in the story.
 The end shows that the director has tried to make things a little different.
 The comedy merges well with the main narration and the asides are examples of healthy humour".
 Visual Dasan of Kalki called the film "above average".
+Cinesouth wrote "Director Amir has avoided the velvet-cushioned treatment that is so typical of movies while narrating his story and screenplay.
+We enjoy the film when it tries to present comedy in its dialogues.
+It's good to watch the film explore its space completely.
+But, when it begins to look artificial, the effect is destroyed".